tushar-sharma/tushar-sharma.github.io/_posts/2023-02-14-cribsheet-for-set-in-java.md

 ---
 ## Set

 A set in Java is a collection that stores a unique set of elements.
 This means that there are no duplicates in a set.
-Java provides the Set interface in the java.util package, which is implemented by several classes including HashSet, TreeSet, and LinkedHashSet.
+You can define set using HashSet, TreeSet, or LinkedHashSet.

 ```java
 import java.util.set;